senzing-garage/aws-cloudformation-performance-testing/reports/20231220-provisioned-single-DB/report.md

 ![Total Cost](./images/TotalCost.png)

 Based on this, there appears to be a "sweet spot" that is a balance between performance and cost when using the `db.r6i.16xlarge` database instance class with the Intel runtime platform.

+#### New instance classes tests (2023 Dec 20)

+The new instance classes r6gd and r6id did not seem to perform any differently their non-*d equivalents.
+Pricing for these instance classes was not available at the time of writing this report, so it's unknown if the cost is any better.

 ## Further work